Could True Crime Make the World a Better Place?

 Looking back on the earliest true crime boom is a reminder that from the start the genre has existed in this uneasy paradigm of propaganda and promise.

-The 1800s saw radical changes in British society, including the rise of industrialization, which dramatically shifted population centers from rural areas to urban cores.
-With urbanization came the modernization of law enforcement; the Metropolitan Police Act of 1829 created a standardized police system to replace the existing patchwork network of parish constables and town watchmen.
+The 1800s saw radical changes in British society, as industrialization dramatically shifted population centers from rural areas to urban cores.
+With rising urbanization came the modernization of law enforcement; the Metropolitan Police Act of 1829 created a standardized police system to replace the existing patchwork network of parish constables and town watchmen.
 The development of “the new police” was greeted with wariness: Would a centralized system prevent and detect crime, or assert more government control over working-class Londonites?

-A booming press reported on all of this, and the tenor of what was printed varied widely.
-Some was critical, like Charles Dickens’ early nonfiction work about incarceration.
+A booming press reported on all of this.
+But the tenor of what was printed varied widely.
+Some of it was critical, like Charles Dickens’ early nonfiction work around incarceration.
 In 1836’s “A Visit to Newgate,” he documented intolerable conditions inside the notorious London prison, which would help inform later fictional works of social criticism like Little Dorrit.

-But there were also endless sensationalist takes emphasizing the gruesome and horrific.
+Then there were the endless sensationalist takes emphasizing the gruesome and horrific.

-The 1830s invention of the penny press fueled tabloid-like coverage that advanced an unfounded belief that London was experiencing an explosion in violent crime and murder.
-(Crime rates, in fact, dropped between the 1840s and the 1870s.)
-In “Common Misperceptions: The Press and Victorian Views of Crime,” historian Christopher A. Casey argues that such perceptions had chilling real-world consequences.
-From the 1820s into the middle of the century, early crime reformers standardized the system and made it less harsh.
-But fear-mongering in the press provoked a sharp reversal of course, leading “directly to a re-evaluation of contemporary criminal policy,” Casey writes.
+The 1830s invention of the penny press fueled this tabloid-like coverage, which helped advance the unfounded belief that London was experiencing an explosion in violent crime and murder.
+(Crime rates actually dropped between the 1840s and the 1870s.)
+In “Common Misperceptions: The Press and Victorian Views of Crime,” historian Christopher A. Casey argued that such perceptions had chilling real-world consequences.
+From the 1820s into the middle of the century, early crime reformers had standardized the system and made it less harsh.
+But fear-mongering in the press provoked a sharp reversal of course, leading “directly to a re-evaluation of contemporary criminal policy,” Casey wrote.
 Notably, sensationalistic reports helped sink a movement to completely abolish capital punishment, which had previously been gaining steam.
 (One 1850 petition in favor of ending the death penalty, for instance, received over a million signatures.)

-It was the coverage of the police in the press that appears to have birthed the fictional amateur detective we’d recognize in print today.
-Crime fiction scholar Samuel Sanders makes the case that poor perception of the police in the periodical press in the latter half of the century “led to the rise of private detectives in periodical detective fiction.”
+It was the coverage of the police in the press that appears to have birthed the fictional amateur detective as we know it today.
+Crime fiction scholar Samuel Sanders has made the case that poor perception of the police in the periodical press in the latter half of the century “led to the rise of private detectives in periodical detective fiction.”
 Principal among them: Arthur Conan Doyle’s iconic character Sherlock Holmes, who made his debut in Strand Magazine in 1891.
-The introduction of the first amateur sleuths at a moment when public trust in the system was low is significant.
+The introduction of the first amateur sleuths at a moment when public trust in the system was low is notable.
 These characters may have offered a kind of fan fiction for readers disillusioned with the system: a glimpse of alternative paths to justice.

-Like many, I started watching Only Murders not for the murders but for the chemistry between Mabel and her fellow true-crime enthusiasts—co-conspirators Oliver Putnam (the soft-eyed, washed-up Broadway producer played by Martin Short) and Charles-Haden Savage (the unlucky-in-love actor portrayed by Steve Martin).
+Like many, I started watching Only Murders not for the murders but for the chemistry between Mabel and her fellow true-crime enthusiasts—co-conspirators Oliver Putnam (the soft-eyed, washed-up Broadway producer played by Martin Short) and Charles-Haden Savage (Steve Martin’s unlucky-in-love actor).
 But now I’m also watching to see how the show, and others like it, navigate and reckon with our true crime moment.

-With one in three Americans saying they consume true crime content once a week, the genre isn’t in danger of losing steam anytime soon.
-But true crime programming that pushes back against its worst tropes could point a way forward and help rehabilitate the genre.
+With one in three Americans reporting that they consume true crime content once a week, the genre isn’t in any danger of losing steam.
+However, more true crime programming that pushes back against its worst tropes could point a way forward and even help rehabilitate it.

-Because for all the bad, true crime has the potential to serve as a vessel for change—reminding each of us in the crowd that by being engaged citizens, and championing observation, communication, and critical thinking, we can help agitate for a better world.
+Because for all the bad, this early history reminds us that true crime has the potential to serve as a vessel for change—that maybe, as the trio in Only Murders suggest, by being engaged citizens, and championing observation, communication, and critical thinking, each of us in the crowd can play a role in agitating for a better world.

 ×